Dnl-Florez/My_Nvim_Config/README.md

 ### 3. Use the .vimrc file.
 Clone this repo and set the .vimrc file on the root

+### Note: If there's any error with Coc
+Go to /.vimfiles/plugged/coc.nvim
+Install yarn
+Execute yarn-install

 ## Goals:
 -Made an instalation.sh that install all in one -Custom vim main page